mgeramb/KnxForceDetector2Channel/README.md

 4) Connect other groups addresses to connect your HW as you want

+1) Configure the paramters to match your wishes

-5) Place the force sensor where you want to measure the pressure, e.g. under the bed feets
+1) Place the force sensor where you want to measure the pressure, e.g. under the bed feets

-6) Connect the BCU to the KNX bus
+1) Connect the BCU to the KNX bus

-7) Press the which you have connected to the A2 pin to enter the address programming mode.
+1) Press the button which you have connected to the A2 pin to enter the address programming mode.
 The LED should be red now.

-8) Program the sensor in ETS.
+1) Program the sensor in ETS.
 The LED should be turned off

-9) Open the 'group monitor' window and start the observation
+1) Open the 'group monitor' window and start the observation

-10) Send 1 to the GA connected to the `Diagnose` object.
+1) Send 1 to the GA connected to the `Diagnose` object.
 The device will transfer now the measurement in the RAW objects.

-11) Send a value 10-20% below the RAW value to the GA connected to `Unter Schwelle X` objects (All values below this value will be interpreded as error).
+1) Send a value ~20% below the matching RAW values to the GA's connected to `Unter Schwelle X` objects (All values below this value will be interpreded as error).

-12) Burdon now the force sensors (e.g. lie down in the bed)
+1) Burdon now the force sensors (e.g. lie down in the bed)

-13) Send a value 10-20% above the RAW value to the GA connected to `Obere Schwelle X` objects (All values above this value will be interpreded as error)
+1) Send a value ~20% above the matching RAW values to the GA's connected to `Obere Schwelle X` objects (All values above this value will be interpreded as error)

-14) Set the `Limit Setzten X` to a percent value which should force the switch of the `Schalten X` objects.
+1) Set the `Limit Setzten X` to a percentage values which should force the switch of the `Schalten X` objects.

+1) Send 0 to the GA connected to the `Diagnose` object.
+This will stop sending the RAW values to the bus to reduce the traffic on the KNX bus.

-**Note:** The values of `Untere Schwelle 1`, `Untere Schwelle 2`, `Limit Setzten 1`, `Limit Setzten 2`, `Limit Setzten Summe` will be persistent in the flash of the SAMD21.
-For this reason, the values must not be changed at runtime because the number of write cycles to the flash ared limited to ~10000.
+**Note:** The values of `Untere Schwelle 1`, `Untere Schwelle 2`, `Limit Setzten 1`, `Limit Setzten 2`, `Limit Setzten Summe`, `Sperre 1`, `Sperre 2`, `Sperre Summe`, `Sperre Beliebiger Druck` will be persistent in the flash of the SAMD21.
+For this reason, the values must not be changed at runtime to often because the number of write cycles to the flash are limited to ~10000.
 After this, the chip gets unusable.

 # Credits